MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/lifecycle-management-references.md

 ## Progress actions

 The Lifecycle Manager updates its own agents to ensure it has the recent fixes corresponding to the update.
-There are a few steps taken by the Lifecycle Manager to achieve a successful update of its agents.
+Here are the steps taken by the Lifecycle Manager to achieve a successful update of its agents:

-1. First, steps referred to as the "servicing stack" are performed:
+1. First, steps referred to as the "servicing stack" are performed.

     - Prepare the servicing stack.
     - Update the servicing stack.
     - Copy the servicing stack agents.
     - Use the latest servicing stack agents.

-2. The Lifecycle Manager will begin installing new agents and services, after the servicing stack is updated.
+2. After the servicing stack is updated, the Lifecycle Manager will install new agents and services.

-3. Once new agents and services have been installed, the host OS is updated.
+3. Once the new agents and services have been installed, the host OS is updated.

     > [!NOTE]
     > For step #3, updating the host OS uses Cluster-Aware Updating to orchestrate reboots.

-4. If the update includes Solution Extension content from the Solution Builder, it's installed last with the use of Cluster-Aware Updating
+4. If the update includes Solution Extension content from the Solution Builder, it's installed last with the use of Cluster-Aware Updating.

 ## PowerShell commands